-5) Update or develop a new Economic Development Strategic Plan: The EOA contains data and findings related to economic development, but has a primary focus on land need and supply.
+6) Update or develop a new Economic Development Strategic Plan: The EOA contains data and findings related to economic development, but has a primary focus on land need and supply.
 The county and cities should consider whether an updated and more in-depth strategy document may be helpful to codify goals, policies and action items for the next five to ten years, and focus efforts and investments.
 The figures and conclusions in this EOA can provide a good foundation for developing a strategic plan.

+John Day is currently completing a Comprehensive Economic Development Strategy that can be a good resource for other cities to identify goals and priorities that are applicable to their communities.
 The Greater Eastern Oregon Development Corporation (GEODC) Comprehensive Economic Development Strategy (CEDS) for central eastern Oregon is also a good resource to build off of.
 Grant County and the cities should ensure that they actively participate in creating these five-year strategy plans as well.